janis-commerce/mongodb/README.md

 If the last query response was empty, it will just return the `total` and `pages` properties with a value of zero.

 **Since *UNRELEASED*:**
-- If no query was executed before, it will call a `get(model)` without filters first.
+- If no query was executed before, it will return the totals of the whole collection without filters.

 **Usage:**
 ```js